 An inquiry or investigation under the Health (Miscellaneous Provisions) Act 1911 section 13 commenced but not completed before the Public Health (Consequential Provisions) Act 2016 section 212 comes into operation may be completed under the Health (Miscellaneous Provisions) Act 1911 as if the Public Health (Consequential Provisions) Act 2016 section 212 had not come into operation.

 Notes

 This is a compilation of the Public Health Regulations 2017 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table